Fellow camper van drivers give a wave as we pass each other on the road.

 Our tartan van also gets sightseers turning their lenses away from the Scottish panoramas and taking pictures of us we cruise along, past Loch Leven, past the soft moors, under the soft sky.
-That feels good too.
-I try to look regal as they snap.
+This feels good too.
+I feel regal.

 A man tends his roses.
 A boy in full football kit, including the boots, washes the family car on the drive.

 It should seem obvious, you would think, but we drive around looking, and can’t find, the largest mountain in Britain.

 We pull over and I ask some teenagers eating crisps where exactly Ben Nevis is in this town.

 They look embarrassed, giggle at each other.
 Spotty, braces, hot in their v neck school uniform jumpers.